-Late/Incomplete Work form to your assignment before submitting it.
-You can find it on my website, in the sidebar, and on Google Classroom.
+Late/Incomplete Work: You may turn in 3 assignments late per semester, but each will require a Late Form fully completed and attached to your assignment.
+You can find the Late Forms in Google Classroom.
 Late Forms will primarily be used on project stages.
 I do not accept late work for your Ongoging Self Assessments (OSAs).
 My reason is that the whole purpose of the OSA is to prepare you for the quizzes.
 Turning in OSAs after your quizzes then makes no sense.
 If you're absent for a quiz, just turn in your OSA for that week after your makeup quiz.